-New: Grades 4-6 at The River School
+Grades 4-6 at The River School

-Our Upper Elementary Program Launches Fall 2022
+Our Upper Elementary Program Launched in Fall 2022

 Grades 4-6 Key Features:

-- Individualized, multi-curricular progressive model that will:
+- Individualized, multi-curricular progressive model that:

-- Emphasize Social Emotional Learning
+- Emphasizes Social Emotional Learning

-- Evolve based on current best practices
+- Evolves based on current best practices

 - Co-teaching team, consisting of a master’s level educator and speech-language pathologist (cornerstone of River’s other programs)

 - Project-based, inquiry-driven learning approach